Save thousands in 3 simple steps!

 FTTP vs. Leased Lines

-FTTP and a leased line may seem similar because they both have fibre wires coming from the exchange point to your premises, but FTTP is classed as a type of broadband – full fibre broadband.
-FTTP have speeds up to a maximum of 1GB, whereas leased lines have a maximum speed of 10GB.
-With broadband speeds in mind, FTTP would be more suited to companies that don’t need a bandwidth over 1GB.
+FTTP and a leased line may seem similar because they both have fibre optic cables delivering data from the exchange point to your premises, however an FTTP service is classed as a type of broadband connectivity – full fibre broadband.
+It has speeds up to a maximum of 1GB, whereas leased lines have a maximum speed of 10GB.

-The contention ratio of leased lines is one-to-one, whereas with FTTP it isn’t one-to-one.
-This is because FTTP is a shared connection, and leased lines aren’t.
-Having this in mind, there will be downtime on FTTP lines, so if you need the maximum bandwidth 100% of the time, then leased lines may be more suitable for your business.
+The contention ratio of leased lines is one-to-one, whereas with FTTP it a shared connection amongst other local businesses and residential users.
+Having a contended line means there will be downtime on FTTP lines occasionally, so if you need the guaranteed maximum bandwidth 100% of the time, then leased lines may be more suitable for your business.

 FTTP vs. Leased Lines: Price Difference

 The install times of FTTP and leased lines can vary.
-With FTTP it can take anywhere from 5 months to 10 months.
-Each provider will have a different install time, so best to check before committing. leased lines can take up to about 3 months to install.
-But the installation time can change depending on these factors:
+With FTTP installation can take anywhere from 5 months to 10 months, whereas leased lines are usually installed within 4 months.
+Each provider will have a different install time, so best to check before committing.
+Installation time can also change depending on these factors:

-- If there is a current line there already
+- If there is a current line or fibre infrastructure there already

 - If there is a lot of ECC’s (excess construction charges)

 - Distance from the exchange point

 In conclusion, leased lines and FTTC are two completely different types that will serve different business needs.
 If you need one-to-one contention and no downtime, then leased lines are the best option for you.
-If you don’t mind not having one-to-one contention and you’ll be okay with having some downtime, then FTTP is for you.
+If having a one-to-one contention and downtime won’t impact your business then its a great service to use.